csae-coders-corner/Dynamic-Web-Scraping-Using-RSelenium/README.md

 ![image](https://github.com/csae-coders-corner/dyn-web-scrape/assets/64132992/5c115dc6-ccc1-48f1-97bb-3e46bb793457)

-Now that we know that Rselenium can access the internet, we can move to interacting directly with the website using the retinue of commands that RSelenium puts at our disposal.
+Now that we know that Rselenium can access the internet, we can move to interacting directly with the website using the full toolkit of commands that RSelenium puts at our disposal.